-Here in the Pacific Northwest we see Carpet Moss everywhere, especially during the winter months when lush green tufts blanket sidewalks, pathways, tree bark, rocks and practically any hard surface that’s left undisturbed for any period of time.
-We have a saying around here, “Be careful not to stand still too long or you may begin to grow moss too!”
+Here in the Pacific Northwest Moss is everywhere, especially during the winter months when lush green tufts covers sidewalks, pathways, tree bark, rocks and practically any hard surface that’s left undisturbed for any period of time.

 Carpet moss has the unique ability to soak up vast amounts of water in their capillaries and help soak up rainfall and moisture making them perfect for topping of soil in your tropical houseplants that need a little extra humidity and moistness.
 Carpet Moss can be used with Sphagnum Moss to create Kokedama - a stunning way to display houseplants where the soil is wrapped in moss.
 Carpet Moss is also a lovely way to add a vibrant pop of green to your terrariums.

-*Each bag of Sheet Moss includes approximately two 6 x 8 Inch sheet of sustainably harvested, dried Sheet Moss
+*Each bag of Carpet Moss includes approximately two 6 x 8 Inch sections of sustainably harvested, Oregon tree moss

 Spanish ‘Moss’ is not a type of moss at all, but part of the bromeliad family (think pineapple).
 This silvery grey plant is a flowering epiphyte, just like our beloved Xerographica!
 They grow naturally and abundantly in warm, humid environments, generally clinging to tree limbs.
 It’s important to point out that they grow by draping over trees, they are an epiphyte - not a parasite, meaning they do not feed on the trees that host them, and unless the tree is overrun by Spanish Moss and must fight for sunlight to photosynthesize, these plants and trees live quite harmoniously.